besthks00/MemberAdder/README.md

 # MemberAdder
-A telegram bot to add members to a group by another group.
+## A telegram bot to add members to a group by another group.
+> Easy to understand and use.